kamleshkarki/Kamlesh/README.md

-#Develope Profile using github
+#Develope Self Profile using github
-use of 'github_website source' to develope profile that include user information and social profile or experience and skills
+Use of 'github_website' to develope e-profile, that include basic informatation and social e-profile represent experience and skills.